achyuthrachur/Audit---Output-Dashboard/README.md

 ## Project structure

-- `scripts/convert_excel_to_csv.py` – converts the Excel source into a cleaned CSV used by the dashboard.
+- `scripts/convert_excel_to_csv.py` - converts the Excel source into a cleaned CSV used by the dashboard.
-- `data/compliance_dashboard_data.csv` – pre-generated dataset powering the app.
+- `data/compliance_dashboard_data.csv` - pre-generated dataset powering the app.
-- `data_manager.py` – data access helpers and filter utilities.
+- `data_manager.py` - data access helpers and filter utilities.
-- `charts.py` – Plotly chart builders for each dashboard component.
+- `charts.py` - Plotly chart builders for each dashboard component.
-- `app.py` – Streamlit UI with combined and per-branch views plus interactive controls.
-- `app.py` – Streamlit UI with multi-page navigation and interactive controls.
+- `app.py` - Streamlit UI with multi-page navigation and interactive controls.

 ## Regenerating data